dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.markdown

 # Transferring a Domain to Another DNSimple Account

+### Table of Contents {#toc}

+* TOC
+{:toc}

+---

 This article discusses how to move domains internally from one DNSimple account to another.
 This is different from transferring a domain away.
 To transfer a domain away from DNSimple, see [this article](https://support.dnsimple.com/articles/transferring-domain-away/).

----

-* TOC
-{:toc}

----

 You can transfer a domain between DNSimple accounts any time via the DNSimple interface.
 Billing responsibility will be transferred to the new domain account, once the move is accepted.
 Moving a domain to another account will also transfer all the associated resources, such as DNS records, SSL certificates, and email forwards.